dentarg/auth0-blog/_posts/2018-05-11-googleio-summary-day-three.markdown

 ---

-The final day of the Google I/O 18 consisted of several talks including Node.js, Serverless deployment, PWAs, Tensorflow, Android Security, etc.
+The final day of the Google I/O 18 consisted of a few talks including Node.js, Serverless deployment, Tensorflow, Android Security, etc.

 Let's get started.